-One concern shared by many of our vacation rental homeowners on Cape Cod is that they get cornered into renting to young adults looking for a fun place to party together for a week.
+One concern shared by many of our vacation rental homeowners on Cape Cod is that they could get cornered into renting to young adults looking for a fun place to party together for a week.
 (Homes on Martha’s Vineyard and Nantucket are at less risk due to the greater logistical and financial demands of getting there.)
 In fact, a seemingly responsible vacationer can rent a home on the Cape and then invite hordes of friends from off-Cape to come join them for a cookout or a few nights of partying.

 What are your legal rights regarding who stays in, or even visits, your home?
 How do you say no?
 What can you do as a homeowner to legally protect your home from irresponsible parties?